Ideas for a Perfect Layover in Reykjavik

 If you want to try some weird Icelandic delicacies I’d recommend you head to the Icelandic Bar.
 This restaurant served many traditional dishes including the controversial minke whale (read more on why is it controversial here).

-If you don’t fancy trying whale you can go for some lamb which Icelanders are very proud of, but be careful – during festive seasons you might be served a complete boiled lamb’s head in Béarnaise sauce!
+If you don’t fancy trying whale you can go for some lamb which Icelanders are very proud of, but be careful – during festive seasons you might be served a completely boiled lamb’s head in Béarnaise sauce!

-Don’t worry if you’re in a mood for something for western – the place has excellent burgers as well.
+Don’t worry if you’re in the mood for something for western – the place has excellent burgers as well.
 In fact, burgers seem to be one of the most traditional dishes of Icelandic cuisine.

 Fermented Shark